 Download PDF (9.2 MB)

-Here are some of my favorite radio pieces.
-For these documentaries, I pitched the story idea, researched the topic, interviewed sources, and edited the piece for final broadcast.
+Here are some of the radio documentaries I’ve produced.
+For these pieces, I pitched the story idea, researched the topic, interviewed sources, and edited the recording for national broadcast.

 Download MP3 (8.2 MB)

 A love affair between a girl & her steel drum.

 I’ve contributed to dozens of media outlets in Canada, the U.S., and the Caribbean, including magazines like Owl, Azure, Dwell, and Adbusters as well as newspapers such as the National Post, Toronto Star, Vancouver Sun, and Trinidad & Tobago Guardian.
 Here are some articles I really enjoyed working on.

 Download PDF (23 MB)